jchannon/Sandra.Snow.BarbatoTemplate/Snow/_posts/2016-02-11-profiling-coreclr-application.md

     var obj = (MyObject)xml.Deserialize(stream);

 So did you spot it?
-Clue : Its not the fact that the memorystream or streamreader isn't withing a `using` statement (although that was fixed).
+Clue : Its not the fact that the memorystream or streamreader isn't within a `using` statement (although that was fixed).

 From the dotMemory data it said it was the `XmlSerializer` constructor.
 I had a look at that object and there was no `Dispose` method so decided I would create a static instance of it at the top of the class to save recreating it every time.